hilbix/gen/README.md

 License?

 - Are you kidding?
-This is an absulutely trivial basic no-brainer open knowledge!
+This is an absolutely trivial basic open knowledge no-brainer!
 - In this universe there are some basic rules, and one is that things like this here cannot be copyrighted.
 - So this is Public Domain.
 Open speech.
 Rants.
-Whatever.
+Whatever you like.
 - **INTELLECTUAL PROPRIETARY RIGHTS ARE SLAVERY!**  Slavery must be abolished.

 But ..

 - No!
 Definitively no.  No buts, no objections, no nothing.
-Not!
+No not no!
-- The scripting I have done was done in a hurry.
+- The scripting I did was done in a hurry.
 And there is absolutely nothing to it.
+Plain straight forward.
 - There was something needed to reduce the NginX config complexity.
 This is, what came out.
 - This all is a no-brainer.
 This text here is even more difficult to understand than the Makefile!
-- And this all here is just some mini-dump of a region of my brain openly performed to an open audience.
+- Please see this all here as just some mini-dump of a region of my brain, openly performed to an open audience.